By J. L. Starkey

 “Well, there’s William Bass Senior, William Bass Junior, and there’s William Beauregard Bass, and William Alexander Bass, William H. Bass, and, uh…William Amonette Bass…”

 The first William Bass that I researched was my fifth-great-grandfather.
-In a family trivia game, he would be known as “the one who helped prove that Courteney Cox is our sixth cousin.”
+In a family trivia game, he would be known as “the one who helped prove that Courteney Cox is my sixth cousin.”
 I discovered that fact during an episode of “Who Do You Think You Are” (you can watch a preview by clicking here), and at first, I was speechless.

 “Wait!”
 I finally said.
 “Pause that…let me look something up.”